bilegt-bat-ochir/autonomous/step6.md

 ![](./images/step6/1.sqldev-cont5.PNG)

-## Create an app in a second workspace RESTATP.
+## Create your second workspace RESTATP and create an empty applicatio.

 -  You will follow same steps as we did in [step 4](step4.md).
-Logout from your current APEX workspace, and login as **ADMIN**
+Logout from your current APEX workspace, and login as **ADMIN** user.
+When you are logging as **ADMIN** user, name of the workspace is **INTERNAL** and password is your database password which you have provided in ATP instance provisioning.

   ![](./images/step6/2.websource.PNG)